My Rating - 3 out of 5 stars

 My Review -

 Whenever I heard the name Ramayana, I remember how many times Rama wronged his wife, Sita, in the name of dharma (religion) or justice.
-In this Indian epic, many tales revolve around how Rama has become Maryada Purushottam and establish a new definition of dharma.
+In this Indian epic, many tales revolve around how Rama has become Maryada Purushottam and established a new definition of dharma.

-Maryada means limit in English, and the title of Maryada Purushottam (an ideal man) gives to a man who lives his life by a specific code.
+Maryada means limit in English, and the title of Maryada Purushottam (an ideal man) is given to a man who lives his life by a specific code.
 Rama is known for his calm nature, but in this book, I observed that he had his dilemmas and flashes of weakness, not to mention his impulses at certain moments.
-He accepts Dasharatha's decision but felt terrible that his father does all this because of a woman.
+He accepts Dasharatha's decision but feels terrible that his father does all this because of a woman.
 This leads us to that Rama's father chooses his wife over his beloved son.

 Dharma is intertwined with many factors, and what is right for one person seems to be wrong from another POV.
 The path is not clear, and the journey is bumpy; every sect has its rituals and ways of living, and when Rama with his wife and brother left Ayodhya, they entered into a whole new world of dharma.

-In Lanka's Princess, I understand that Surpanakha was upfront towards Rama and Laxman for sexual relationships; that the brothers found amusing and surprising because where they came from, women didn't show their desires.
+In Lanka's Princess, I understand that Surpanakha was upfront towards Rama and Laxman for sexual relationships; which the brothers found amusing and surprising because where they came from, women didn't show their desires.
 So, they start teasing her, which leads to the attack on Sita, but the point is where Surpanakha came from it was all-natural; the rakshasas follow different dharma.

 Maryada: Searching for Dharma in the Ramayana by Arshia Sattar is filled with these kinds of revelations.
 The author holds 35 years of experience in studying Valmiki Ramayana, and it shows in her writing.
 The only thing I don't like is the repetitiveness.
 The narration is in the form of discussion and analysis.
-The book works best for those who are studying Ramayana or open to have a new perspective towards Rama and the other characters of this epic.

 No comments: